andytrix/RagdollPhysicsPrototype/README.md

    <img width="182" alt="Screenshot 2024-10-22 at 13 11 33" src="https://github.com/user-attachments/assets/41a606de-75eb-40e1-a07c-316578509a00">

    Set its physics properties as shown in the image below.
-Additionally, make sure to go to the "Modify Collision Shape" section to create an appropriate shape so that `Obj_Ground` has a proper          physics collision shape.
+Additionally, make sure to create a sprite and assign it to `Obj_Ground` so that you can modify its collision shape in the `Modify Collision Shape` section.
+Without a sprite, the object will not have a physical form.

    <img width="602" alt="Screenshot 2024-10-22 at 13 11 55" src="https://github.com/user-attachments/assets/bda73a5d-a618-4126-9ad0-d1b073a101ad">